cs50nestm/cs50labs/syntax/README.md

 check50 syntax@cs50nestm/checks
 ```

-Assuming your program is correct, you should then see output like
+Assuming your program is correct, you should then see output like:

 ![Correct](http://labs.cs50nestm.net/check50_correct.png)

 If you instead see yellow or red smileys, it means your code isn’t correct!
-For instance, suppose you instead see the below.
+For instance, suppose you instead something like:

 ![Error](http://labs.cs50nestm.net/check50_error.png)